 Supervisory Banking Statistics has published the liquidity coverage ratio (LCR) information of reporting institutions from the third quarter of 2016 onwards.
 5 Up to the end of the reference period Q4 2019, the tables showing LCR information - namely tables T06.01.1/2/3 and T06.02.1/2/3 - were derived by aggregating individual reporting for stand-alone entities and consolidated reporting for banking groups where the EU ultimate parent is in the SSM.
 Therefore, for the purpose of deriving the aggregate LCR, SIs at the highest level of consolidation in the SSM that have a parent institution in an EU country outside the SSM were excluded from the sample.
-As of the reference period Q1 2020, these entities are also included in the liquidity sample (which is thus aligned with the full sample), using the data reported to the ECB at the highest level of consolidation available at the cut-off date.
+As of the reference period Q1 2020, these entities are also included in the liquidity sample, using the data reported to the ECB at the highest level of consolidation available at the cut-off date.
+Nevertheless, entities with a parent institution in an EU country outside the SSM might not be subject to report LCR information at the highest level of consolidation within the SSM.